hotwired-laravel/turbo-laravel/README.md

 <a name="getting-started"></a>
 ## Getting Started

-Once your assets are compiled, you will have some new custom HTML tags that you can use to annotate your frames and streams.
+Once your assets are compiled, you will have some new custom HTML tags that you can use to annotate your Turbo Frames and Turbo Streams.
 This is vanilla Hotwire stuff.
 There is not a lot in the tech itself.
-Once you understand how the few underlying pieces work together, the challenge will be in decomposing your pages to work as you want them to.
+Once you understand how the few underlying pieces work together, the challenge will be in decomposing your UI to work as you want them to.

 This package aims to make the integration seamlessly.
 It offers a couple macros, some traits, and some conventions borrowed from Rails itself to find a partial for a respective model, but it also allows you to override these conventions per model or not use the convenient bits at all, if you want to.

 ### Turbo Drive

 Turbo Drive is the spiritual successor of Turbolinks.
-It will hijack your links and forms and turn them into AJAX requests, updating your browser history, and caching visited pages (so it can serve from cache on a second visit while loading new content).
-The main difference here is that Turbolinks didn't place well with regular forms.
+It will hijack your links and forms and turn them into AJAX requests, updating your browser history, and caching visited pages, so it can serve from it again from Cache on a second visit while loading an updated version of the page.
+The main difference here is that Turbolinks didn't play well with regular forms.
 Turbo Drive does.

-You can use Turbo Drive just for its Turbolinks behavior, if you want to.

-If you want to persist certain pieces of content across visits, you must annotate them with `data-turbo-permanent` attribute and the element must have an ID.
-If a matching element exists on the next Turbo visit, Turbo Drive won't touch the element.
+You can use Turbo Drive just for its SPA behavior.
+If you want to persist certain pieces of content across visits, you can annotate them with a `data-turbo-permanent` attribute and the element must have an ID.
+If a matching element exists on the next Turbo visit, Turbo Drive won't touch that specific element.
 Otherwise, the whole page will be changed.
 This is used in Basecamp's navigation bar, for instance.

+That's essentially what Turbo Drive does.

 ### Turbo Frames

-This is a Turbo Frame:
+Sometimes you don't want to replace the entire page, but instead wants to have more granular control of a fragment of your page.
+You can do that with Turbo Frames.
+This is what a Turbo Frame looks like:

 ```html
 <turbo-frame id="my_frame">